atomjump/medimage/README.md

 ```
 You may want to use an Apache Proxy to get port 8000 running from a :443 SSL domain.

-Currently, the app does not pair due to CORS not be correct.
-A debugging workaround can be found by running Chromium or Chrome with e.g.
+Currently, the app does not pair due to the CORS setup not being correct.
+A debugging workaround can be found by running the app in Chromium or Chrome on a desktop with e.g.
 ```
 cd ~
 mkdir tmp